To our valued community,

 Our doors have been closed for a week but it feels like a decade.
 Some of you have left Whistler to be closer to family & friends, while others call Whistler home and remain.

 Some of you have inquired about your current membership.
-All Core term memberships continue to be paused and Cancel Anytime Memberships remain suspended to ensure no automatic payments are processed during this temporary closure.
+All Core term memberships, and 10 & 20 visit memberships continue to be paused and Cancel Anytime Memberships remain suspended to ensure no automatic payments are processed during this temporary closure.

 We miss you all and your amazing energy.
 Whistler Core is a place where you work hard, challenge yourself, hang with friends, and share your stories.
 Our routines have changed, life has changed but you haven’t.
 Join us in staying connected and share your stories of how you are staying strong and challenging yourself.